 The additional product, UKFast Threat Response, allows regular updating and patching to be offloaded to our security engineers.
 Clients can utilise their expertise to manage regular software updates and to apply security patches, for items found in vulnerability scans and critical CVEs, as they are released.

-Find out more about how UKFast Threat Monitoring enhances your security and helps you to achieve PCI DSS compliance.
+Find out more about how UKFast Threat Surveillance enhances your security and helps you to achieve PCI DSS compliance.